KafScale/platform/kscale-spec.md

 | 39 | RenewDelegationToken | v2.0 | Enterprise SSO support |
 | 40 | ExpireDelegationToken | v2.0 | Enterprise SSO support |
 | 41 | DescribeDelegationToken | v2.0 | Enterprise SSO support |

+- Follow-up work is making sure the broker actually rebalances when the operator changes assignments (e.g., future work on a dedicated controller to rotate leaders rather than the current round-robin snapshot in `BuildClusterMetadata`).

 ### Explicitly Unsupported